plutext/docx4j/sample-docs/word/WordOnline/README.txt

 If you open the Word Online docx in Word 2016 then save it, it "normalises" the rel to Target="word/document.xml"

 docx4j should do the same (but currently leaves things as-is).
+Tracking at https://github.com/plutext/docx4j/issues/332